devjanaprime/myGarage/readme.md

 A rolling project that uses many basic technologies: JS, JQuery, AngularJS, SQL, Mongo.
 We'll create an Array "myCars" which can hold many car Objects.

-Versions/technologies (all numbered items have their own branch):
+Versions/technologies:
 =================================================================
 ![technologies by version](myGarage.png)

+all numbered items have their own branch in the following

 0.1 - console only
 ------------------